 Step 7 is when you scale up, if you can.
 To be scalable, it means that your business can grow without compromising quality, or performance or the financial health of your business.
 Some ventures are not really scalable.
 Is that ok with you?
 Maybe a small business is what you’re looking for.
 But if you want something that can really grow, you’re going to have to figure out how to get there.
 Will it need more talent, more capital?
 If yes, how much more?
 Do you have any idea where you’re going to get them?
 There are a bunch of different places to raise capital.
 You can self-fund, at least for a while, by mortgaging your house or taking out a loan.
 You can try to raise capital from friends and family.
 Or, you can look to the investor market and see if you can interest them.
 You’ll need financial models, a pitch deck, plans to scale and lots more.

 A lot of small businesses fail, but most of them do so because they haven’t given enough thought to all of these steps.
 They don’t think about the customer; they don’t test; they don’t get feedback and iterate; they don’t set up the administrative elements til they need them, and then they miss something important; they don’t develop the market and sales channels; they don’t have metrics and performance indicators to tell them what’s working and what’s not; they run out of money or talent and they have no idea how to get more.
 If you’ve gone through all of these steps, then you’ve probably got a business that is in for the long term.
 Congratulations.
 Pat yourself on the back and then put your head back down and keep on truckin’!

-If you need some guidance on following the stages discussed here, I recommend signing up for 100 Steps 2 Startup.
+If you need some guidance on how to start a startup by following the stages discussed here, I recommend signing up for 100 Steps 2 Startup.
 It will take you through all the steps in more detail, using videos and worksheets.
 It’s like having a mentor guide you through your Startup process.
 I’m not involved in this course but I know some of the co-founders and I respect their work.